Managed rewilding - a new way to manage our grasslands

 Will rewilded areas look untidy?

 The plots will still be actively maintained and attended every 18 days to cut the grass around them.
 As well as cutting paths through the grass in suitable places.
 This will enhance the areas for people to enjoy walking, exercise and nature.

 For the first initial trial, we've consulted and sent details to members.
 For future plots we will be consulting with the public.

 We've responded to feedback and will be placing signs at locations where we're proposing to allow our grassland to grow.

 Will litter still be removed?

 Yes, litter will still be managed by our teams.
-It will be removed before any grass cutting operations and any fly-tipping litter will be responded to by local street cleansing teams.
+It'll be removed before any grass cutting operations and any fly-tipping litter will be dealt with by cleansing teams.

-Rewilding doesn't stop residents from still being responsible for not dropping litter or picking up after their dogs.
+People still need to take their litter with them or pick up after their dogs.
 Tall grass is not an adequate reason or excuse not to do so.